 Dr. Rusty Parker, a 2009 graduate, is currently the Senior Manager for Research and Insights at the Atlanta Hawks.
 He leads all of the team's survey projects, analyzes and visualizes all marketing key performance indicators, and uses third party data sets to answer other strategic questions.

 Dr. Jodien Johnson, a 2008 graduate, is a Research Director for Anderson Press Incorporated.
 She directs survey research projects for a wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.

-Dr. Kathy Krey, a 2008 graduate, is the Research Director affiliated with the Baylor University Texas Hunger Initiative.
-She oversees a portfolio of applied research and evaluation projects on policy-relevant food insecurity issues.
+Dr. Kathy Krey, a 2008 graduate, is the Director of the Texas Hunger Initiative (THI) at Baylor University.
+She is responsible for the overall management of THI and successful administration of its grants.
+She also directs research & evaluation projects on policy-relevant food insecurity and poverty issues.